qwertie/ecsharp/lllpg/lllpg-part-3.md

 - EnhancedC#Parser: I ripped the C# parser used by LLLPG out of Ecs.exe and dropped it into this demo program.

 The other download link is a new build of the LES syntax highlighter for VS2010 (no EC# highlighter is available yet.)
 An (imperfect but good) [LES syntax highlighter for Notepad++](https://sourceforge.net/apps/mediawiki/notepad-plus/index.php?title=User_Defined_Language_Files) is also available on the list of user-defined languages.

-**Table of contents for today**:

-1. A brief overview of the Loyc libraries
-2. Configuring LLLPG
-3. Boilerplate
-4. Rules with parameters and return values
-5. Parameters to recognizers
-6. Saving inputs
-7. Error handling mechanisms in LLLPG
-8. A random fact

 ## A brief overview of the Loyc libraries